jMetal/jMetal/docs/algorithms.rst

     * @version 1.0
     * @param <Result> Result
     */
-  public interface Algorithm<Result> extends Runnable, Serializable, DescribedEntity {
+  public interface Algorithm<Result> extends Runnable, Serializable {
     void run() ;
-    Result getResult() ;
+    Result result() ;
+    String name();
+    String description();
   }

-This interface is very generic: it specifies that an algorithm must have a ``run()`` method and return a result by invoking the ``getResult()`` method.
+This interface is very generic: it specifies that an algorithm must have a ``run()`` method and return a result by invoking the ``result()`` method.
 As it extends Runnable, any algorithm can be executed in a thread.
 The simplicity of the interface offers plenty of freedom to implement a metaheuristic.
 We explore three alternatives next by taking NSGA-II as the target algorithm.

 Direct extension: NSGA-II in jMetal 4.5
 ---------------------------------------